Sydney Festival of Football: Sydney FC V AEK Athens

-On an overcast day over 14,153 showed up to the Football Stadium to watch local team Sydney FC take on Greek Super League giants AEK Athens.
+On an overcast day over 14,153 showed up to the Football Stadium to watch local team Sydney FC take on Super League Greece giants AEK Athens.
 The match started out an arm wrestle, with both sides taking their time to adjust to the tempo of the match.
 However the deadlock would be broken on 30 minutes when Brazilian striker Leonardo scored to give AEK the lead, however Sydney would strike back minutes later when Pantelis Kafes hand balled in the box, and Sydney striker Alex Brosque put the ball calmly down the middle to level the scores at 1–1.
 AEK would take the lead soon after in the 37th minute when Ismael Blanco scored a header from a corner to put the Greeks up 2–1.
 A mistake early on in the second half by AEK goalkeeper Giannis Arabatzis allowed Brosque to grab his second, and level Sydney back up at 2–2.
 However the game would be blown open with 3 goals by Ignacio Scocco, Nikos Liberopoulos, and Pantelis Kafes, with goals in the 60th, 74th, and 77th minutes respectively.
 Sydney would strike late in the game via Senegalese triallist Ibrahima Thiam in the 88th when he headed from close range to finish the scoring at 5–3.